-Taylor County Primary Center:
+Taylor County Middle School:

-Finding #1 - During our test of disbursements we noted one instance of a purchase made before the purchase order was approved by the Teacher's Lounge activity fund.
+$\underline{\text{Finding #1}}$ - During our test of disbursements we noted one instance of a purchase made before the purchase order.
+This involved the Boys Basketball Activity Fund's Peach fund raiser.

-Recommendation - We recommend that this finding be discussed with the Teacher's Lounge Activity Fund sponsor.
+Recommendation - We recommend that this finding be discussed with the Boys' Basketball Activity Fund sponsor.